opnfv/opnfvdocs/docs/release/userguide.introduction.rst

 ================

-The following links outline the feature deliverables from participating Anuket projects in the Kali release.
+The following links outline the feature deliverables from participating Anuket projects in the |release| release.
 Each of the participating projects provides detailed descriptions about the features delivered including use cases, implementation, and configuration specifics in the project documentation.

 The following Configuration Guides and User Guides assume that the reader already has some knowledge about a given project's specifics and capabilities.
-These Guides are intended to allow users to deploy and implement features that are part of the Anuket Kali release.
+These Guides are intended to allow users to deploy and implement features that are part of the Anuket |release| release.

 If you are unsure about the specifics of a given project, please refer to the Anuket wiki page at http://wiki.anuket.io for more details.